RKrishnavelu17/RKrishnaIITM/Krishnavelu Ramachandran.md

 - 👋 Hi, I'm Krishnavelu Ramachandran
 - 👀 I’m interested in the research field of ship maneuverig in waves
-- 🌱 I’m currently learning python, ROS, and Machine learning
+- 🌱 I’m currently learning python,ROS,and Machine learning
 - 💞️ I’m looking to collaborate on ship maneuevring research field
 - 📫 How to reach me krishnavelgce@gmail.com